-To do a quick recap, the humans are an intelligent ape-like species with the ability to perceive and alter their environment to suit their various needs.
+To do a quick recap, humans are an intelligent ape-like species with the ability to perceive and alter their environment to suit their various needs.
 One of these needs is the need to connect and build with other humans, which in turn makes them capable of accomplishing even more than they previously believed themselves capable of.
-They also have the ability to perceive various surreal, altered forms of reality when they sit still and close their eyes for extended periods of time, and when they consume very specific parts of their environment.
+They also have the ability to perceive various surreal and altered forms of reality when they sit still and close their eyes for extended periods of time, and when they consume very specific products of their environment.
 Additionally, these surreal realities they experience always end at some point, leaving the human to find itself back in a more familiar and stable reality.

 A shorter version: we are, we think, we act.

 Then, we embody our actions until we become too aware of ourselves, at which point we will start to do something different and the cycle will repeat over and over and over again until there are no more humans left to carry it forward.
 That’s when the aliens come down, drop off a few more, and the experiment goes on.

 I’m kidding, there’s no indisputable proof for that last sentence… yet.
 Anyway, there is another crucial aspect of human existence I have chosen not to mention until now: the tendency towards law.
 Rules, laws, axioms, commandments; whichever symbol you would like to denote them, they appear in every human society that’s ever existed.
 We have the tendency to set arbitrary guidelines to live our lives by based on whatever sounds good to us at the moment; not only this, but we also show the tendency to enforce these guidelines on everybody around us whenever we are able to because we think it will help to form a stable, sustainable society.